Environmental impact of war: World War I (1914-1918)

-World War II (1939-1945)
+World War II (1939–1945)

 World War II (WW2) drove a vast increase in production, militarized the production and transportation of commodities, and introduced many new environmental consequences, which can still be seen today.
 World War II was wide-ranging in its destruction of humans, animals, and materials.
 The postwar effects of World War II, both ecological and social, are still visible decades after the conflict ended.

 During World War II, new technology was used to create aircraft, which were used to conduct air raids.
 During the war, aircraft were used to transport resources both to and from different military bases and drop bombs on enemy, neutral, and friendly targets alike.
 These activities damaged habitats.

-Frying Bacon in the middle of the trenches, soaking in mud and chemicals left from all the bullets lying on the ground.
+Frying bacon in the middle of the trenches, soaking in mud and chemicals left from all the bullets lying on the ground.

 Similar to wildlife, ecosystems also suffer from noise pollution which is produced by military aircraft.
 During World War II, aircraft acted as a vector for the transportation of exotics whereby weeds and cultivated species were brought to oceanic island ecosystems by way of aircraft landing strips which were used as refueling and staging stations during operations in the Pacific theater.
 Before the war, the isolated islands around Europe were inhabited by a high number of endemic species.
 During World War II, aerial warfare had an enormous influence on fluctuating population dynamics.
+Two species of flightless birds, the Wake Island rail and the Laysan rail, became extinct due to the war when rats were introduced to the remote Pacific islands where they lived by naval vessels.
+The brown tree snake became established on Guam shortly after the war, presumably having stowed away on board military transport ships.

 In August 1945, after fighting World War II for almost four years, the United States of America dropped an atomic bomb over the city of Hiroshima in Japan.
 About 70,000 people died in the first nine seconds after the bombing of Hiroshima, which was comparable to the death toll which resulted from the devastating Operation Meetinghouse air raid over Tokyo.
 Three days after the bombing of Hiroshima, the United States dropped a second atomic bomb on the industrial city of Nagasaki, instantly killing 35,000 people.
 The nuclear weapons released catastrophic levels of energy and radioactive particles.
 Once the bombs were detonated, the temperatures reached about 3980 °C / 7200 °F. With temperatures that high, all the flora and fauna were destroyed along with the infrastructure and human lives in the impact zones.
 The radioactive particles which were released resulted widespread land and water contamination.
 The initial blasts increased the surface temperature and created crushing winds destroying trees and buildings in their path.